JoshuaKGoldberg/create/packages/site/src/content/docs/concepts/inputs.md

 That Input can then be used by later Blocks and/or Inputs to retrieve the logged-in npm user, if one exists.

-## Options
+## Args

 Inputs being standalone means they have no access to Schema options.
-Instead, Inputs may define and take in their options.
+Instead, Inputs may define and take in their args.

-Inputs describe those options as the properties of a Zod object schema.
+Inputs describe those args as the properties of a Zod object schema.
-That allows them validate provided values and infer types from an `options` property in their context.
+That allows them validate provided values and infer types from an `args` property in their context.

 For example, an input that retrieves JSON data from a file on disk using the provided virtual file system: